-Franchisees as Sales People
+Facts About Using Franchisees As Sales People

 Now, franchisees can be a great source of quality information.
 Especially if you build a rapport and know what questions to ask and and how to ask them.
 But beware!
 If a franchisor or its representatives are pushing you to a particular franchisee or group of franchisees, ask why?
 Make your own selection of who to engage.

-Using franchisees as sales people when the concept is not viable is an ‘old school’ practice that surely can still be in play, but it’s now more difficult to execute.
+Using franchisees as sales people when the concept is not viable is an old school practice that can still be in play, but it’s now more difficult to execute.
 If for no other reason, it’s just too easy to Google any franchise and see positive or negative comments.
+There are many unhappy franchisees in the industry.
 Franchisors who want to be around for any length of time have to work toward a structurally sound offering.
 Then again, it’s not impossible to find franchisors that blame its franchisees for failure.
 Watch out if that’s an epidemic.
 Franchisors often use franchisees as examples of ‘how not to do well with my system.’